teoscura/tartan/README.md

 </div>

-I genuinely have no idea where this project will end up, _if it ends anywhere to be honest_
+I genuinely have no idea where this project will end up, _if it ends anywhere to be honest_ The goal of this project is to learn as much stuff as i possibly can, overkill is welcome.

 TODO = write a todo-list: